GabrielNezovic/streamlit-flask-login/README.md

 https://<your.public.ip.address>:8008/
 ```

-Alternatively, the Streamlit Web UI should be available locally via internal IPs, eg:
+The Streamlit Web UI should be available locally via internal IPs, such as:

 ```
 https://127.0.0.1:8008/